We received generous support for the production and distribution of To the Mountain! from:

 Sylvia Batty works for the Belize Institute of Archaeology and National Institute of Culture and History.
 She is a native Beliean, having grown up at and around archaeological sites throughout the country.

 Rebecca Friedel is a PhD student at The University of Texas at San Antonio (UTSA) studying archaeology and archaeobotany.
-She is interested in how humans of the past interacted with the plant world.
+She is interested in how humans of the past interacted with the plant world and modern community outreach.

-Leah McCurdy is a PhD Candidate also at UTSA studying archaeology and ancient architecture.
+Leah McCurdy holds a PhD in anthropology.
+She teaches and researches archaeology, art history, and ancient architecture.
 She has excavated at Xunantunich with the Mopan Valley Preclassic Project since 2008.